Want to get ahead with the cooking, but don’t know what you can freeze and what should be prepared fresh? Here’s a guide to help.

 *Most cookies, cakes, cheesecakes, and mousse-baked desserts can be frozen.

-*Make sure baked good are cool before freezing.
+*Make sure baked goods are cool before freezing.

 *Place a flat layer of cookies or bars in a Ziploc bag or aluminum pan.
 Separate layers using a piece of parchment paper.